Borg-Warner Trophy: Layout and details

 When the trophy debuted in 1936, it was complete with the likenesses of all winners from 1911 to 1935 (except 1917–1918, as the race was not held those two years due to World War I).
 Sculptor John Grawe created the twenty-four likenesses representing the first 23 races, including the two co-winners for the 1924 race.
 Twenty-two of the likenesses were created featuring the driver wearing his helmet and goggles.
 Two faces, those of 1912 winner Joe Dawson and 1921 winner Tommy Milton, showed the driver without a helmet.

-The likeness were placed beginning with 1911 winner Ray Harroun situated in the middle square of the first row of the front side.
+The likenesses were placed beginning with 1911 winner Ray Harroun situated in the middle square of the first row of the front side.
 Subsequent faces were added encircling the trophy to the right, however the starting squares for each row varied.

 The Borg-Warner Trophy on display at the Indianapolis Motor Speedway Museum in 2022.

 When the winners began to be added annually after 1936, most through 1970 were depicted wearing an open-face helmet.
 Floyd Davis, who co-won the 1941 race with Mauri Rose, was depicted without a helmet, while Rose was depicted with one.
 By 1946, most were shown without their goggles.
 The likeness of 1957 winner Sam Hanks was the final one to feature goggles.
-The likeness of 1970 winner Al Unser is the last to be depicted wearing a helmet (by that time, drivers were wearing full-face helmets, so the feasibility of helmets on drivers was impossible).
+The likeness of 1970 winner Al Unser is the last to be depicted wearing a helmet (by that time, drivers were wearing full-face helmets, so depicting helmets on drivers was not feasible).
 When he won again the following year, his 1971 likeness was shown with natural hair.
 It has been standard practice to sculpt a brand new likeness for repeat winners, including drivers who have won in consecutive years.

 The likeness of 1986 winner Bobby Rahal originally featured miniature glasses, as Rahal wore glasses at the time.
 The tiny spectacles were crafted from metal wire.
 In 1993, the trophy was reportedly bumped and the glasses fell off the trophy and were broken.
 The glasses were repaired and later reattached.
 Rahal failed to qualify for the 1993 race, and some superstitious observers pointed out the incident as a bad omen.
 The glasses were removed permanently after Rahal started wearing contacts in the mid-1990s.
 Tom Sneva, the 1983 winner, insisted his likeness include glasses, and they remain to this day.

 Two drivers, both of whom are multiple winners, have their respective names depicted differently in different years.
 Four-time winner Al Unser has his name listed as "Al Unser" for his likenesses of 1970, 1971, and 1978.
 He is listed as "Al Unser Sr." for his 1987 win, owing much to the fact that his son (two-time winner Al Unser Jr.) was now a driver.
 Two-time winner Juan Pablo Montoya is listed as "Juan Montoya" for 2000 and as "Juan Pablo Montoya" for 2015.